diniSSG/Coffee-Haven/coffee-main/README.md

-# Responsive Sushi Website
+# Responsive Coffee shop Website
 ##
 ### Highlight

-- Responsive Sushi Restaurant Website Design Using HTML CSS & JavaScript
+- Responsive Coffee shop Website Design Using HTML CSS & JavaScript
 - Includes a dark and light mode.
 - Smooth scrolling in each section.
 - Contains animations when scrolling.